Marking gigs as booked

 Verified reviews.
 We’ll email several reminders to your client requesting a review of your services after the event.
 Reviews associated with verified bookings are also verified and carry significantly greater weight in your overall rating.
 They also look great to potential clients.

 Top Performer.
 Verified bookings are one of the criteria needed to achieve Top Performer status.
 Being a Top Performer not only looks good to clients, but it also improves your placement in search results.

 Good karma.
 You got the gig, so showing love to GigSalad for delivering the lead will bring you good karma. ;)

 Why we ask for pricing details

-When you mark a gig as booked, you'll be asked to provide booking details like the total fee you charged and deposit you required for the gig.
+When you mark a gig as booked, you'll be asked to provide booking details like the total fee you charged and the deposit you required for the gig.
 It's very important that you provide accurate pricing information for a number of reasons:

 To calculate the booking fee.
 We use the total fee you provide plus your level of membership to calculate the service fee and mark the gig as booked.
 Because we delivered the lead, it's reasonable and fair for us to collect a modest but proportional fee for that paid gig.
 Paying booking fees also helps us stay in the business of getting you gigs!
 Plus, you know, karma. ;-)